queryluke/masseffect-5e/static/data/traits/innate-biotics.md

 ability.
 In addition, you use your Charisma modifier when setting the saving throw DC for a biotic spell you cast and when making an attack roll with one.

 Choose a class: Adept or Vanguard.
-You learn two cantrips of your choice from that class’s spell list.
+You learn two biotic cantrips of your choice from that class’s spell list.
 In addition, choose one 1st-level spell from that same list.
 You learn that spell and can cast it at its lowest level.
 Once you cast it, you must finish a long rest before you can cast it again.